gatsbyjs/gatsby/docs/docs/gatsby-image-api.md

 ## Setting up Gatsby Image

-To install Gatsby Image, install the `gatsby-image` package along with necessary plugins `gatsby-transformer-sharp` and `gatsby-plugin-sharp`.
-Reference the packages in your Gatsby config file.
+To start working with Gatsby Image, install the `gatsby-image` package along with necessary plugins `gatsby-transformer-sharp` and `gatsby-plugin-sharp`.
+Reference the packages in your `gatsby-config.js` file.
 You can also provide additional options to [`gatsby-plugin-sharp`](/packages/gatsby-plugin-sharp/) in your config file.

 A common way to source images is to install and use `gatsby-source-filesystem` to connect your local files, but other source plugins can be used as well, such as `gatsby-source-contentful`, `gatsby-source-datocms` and `gatsby-source-sanity`.